movementlabsxyz/MIP/MIP/mip-61/README.md

 Next we describe how the bootstrap algorithm works and differs from the above.

 !!! .
 A node that is bootstrapping SHOULD start the [CONTINUOUS_BLOCK_PROCESSING](#continuous-block-processing) algorithm in parallel.
-This allows to immediately assume normal operation while
+This allows to immediately assume normal operation while attempting to catch up with what has been missed.

 ![alt text](bootstrap.png)